-3 IMPORTANT THINGS I LEARNED AT THE GLOBAL PR SUMMIT
+WHAT I LEARNED AT THE GLOBAL PR SUMMIT

 Last month, I attended the third annual Global Public Relations Summit.
 The two-day conference brought together remarkable speakers and some of the brightest minds in communications.
 We discussed trends in public relations, social media, and crisis management.
 I’ve pulled together my top takeaways so that regardless of your role or industry, you can use them to enhance your communication efforts.
-Take a look at part one of our three-part series on the Global PR Summit.

-Part one: Fake news endangers connected societies
+Fake news endangers connected societies

 We don’t need the evening news to catch up on current events.
 Today, news breaks on social media first, leaving journalists scrambling to keep up.
 The media industry continues to lose revenue and fact-checking is becoming an afterthought to clicks, making it easier for false information to spread.